cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Introduction

 In this issue we collected particles from the founding team and the first users of Bostrom regarding using Bostrom.
-Those particles could have been edited to correct typos and grammar mistakes, to delete repeated information already presented in other journal articles.
+Those particles could have been edited to correct typos and grammar mistakes, to delete repeated information already presented in other journal articles{++ and to make them as a whole more readable++}.
 Initial particle references are provided. >>|

 ---